codescare/codescare.github.io/content/posts/tpu-without-estimator.md

 However, if you glance at the documentation for using cloud TPUs with TensorFlow, you will find that Google always refers you to use the [Estimator](https://www.tensorflow.org/programmers_guide/estimators) API, which is a high level API built on top of the lower level [Graph and Session APIs](https://www.tensorflow.org/programmers_guide/low_level_intro).
 While it is advisable using this API since it probably *will* perform better than your code in low level APIs, being written with things such as TPUs in mind, but there are still situations where you may want a performance boost on your old code that uses the old low level APIs.
 So I'm going to quickly summarise below how I ran my old model with only a few lines of changes on a cloud TPU.

+**Note:** If you're not familiar with the basics of Google Cloud, I encourage reading my post on [Google Cloud Basics](../google-cloud-basics) and/or other documentation/tutorials first.

 # A Simple Model

 I will be using a toy problem pragarized from [here](https://gist.github.com/vinhkhuc/e53a70f9e5c3f55852b0) to demonstrate how we can make it use TPUs with just a few additionaly lines of code.
 So here is a simple neural network.
 Note that I'm using TensorFlow 1.8, the latest version as of writing this.